 Contact: Dr. Ruth Busby

-The goal of this project, awarded to ;Alabama Center for Law and Civic Education, was to have twenty-five educators attend three days of intensive professional development that included information on how to teach with primary sources, how to integrate primary sources into instruction (especially WTP), lectures by scholarly presenters, participation in a simulated congressional hearing, and lesson plan development incorporating Library of Congress primary sources into the WTP curriculum.
-The project directly impacted twenty-five educators and approximately 2,500 students.
-Additionally, lessons developed during and at the conclusion of the professional development utilized primary sources and were posted on the ACLCE website and likewise submitted to the Alabama Learning Exchange (ALEX) for publication.
-In addition to the dissemination of the lessons, this project will be presented at the state and national level.
+Twenty-five educators attended three days of intensive professional development.
+Lectures by scholarly presenters, information about using and integrating primary sources into the We the People curriculum, lesson development, and participation in a simulated congressional hearing were included in the professional development.
+Lessons developed during and at the conclusion of the workshop were posted on the Alabama Center for Law & Civic Education website and submitted to the Alabama Learning Exchange (ALEX) for publication.
+In addition to the dissemination of lessons, this project will be presented at the state and national levels.

-Thirty social studies teachers from the ten lowest-performing middle schools (grades 6, 7, and 8) in Mobile County Public School System (MCPSS) were trained to develop interactive, student-centered, inquiry-oriented instruction that integrated reading and effective use of Library of Congress primary sources in social studies.
-The professional development included techniques for increasing student engagement.
-A teacher leader from each school was identified from the trained social studies teachers to serve as an instructional coach for teachers as they learn new strategies for teaching.
+Thirty social studies teachers from the ten lowest-performing middle schools (grades 6, 7, and 8) in the Mobile County Public School System (MCPSS) were trained to develop interactive, student-centered, inquiry-oriented instruction which integrated reading and effective use of primary sources from the Library of Congress.
+Professional development included techniques for increasing student engagement.
+A teacher leader from each school in the trainee group served as an instructional coach for teachers; teacher leaders also offered professional development workshops for other teachers in their region after this year-long project.
 School improvement specialists and administrators were also involved in this professional development to offer an additional layer of instructional support.

 Contact: Todd Stork

 Contact: Dr. Susan Santoli

 Contact: Dr. Cory Callahan